RedHatQuickCourses/competitor-analysis/README.md

 - Prasad Mukhedkar
 - Varun Raste
 - Ravi Srinivasan
-- The Red Hat AI BU Team
+- The Red Hat AI BU Team (Adel Zaalouk et al.)

 ## Technical Overview

 This project provides an end-to-end solution for ingesting financial documents (PDFs), converting them to embeddings, storing them in a vector database, and enabling semantic search through Jupyter notebooks.
-The entire stack is deployed as a single Helm chart with automated setup and configuration.
+The entire stack is deployed as a Helm chart with automated setup and configuration.

 ### Architecture